 We believe that accessibility shouldn’t be viewed as an obstacle but an opportunity to innovate.

 "I’m passionate about accessibility, not just because I believe in a level playing field, but because [inclusive design] makes life more liveable for everyone."

 Equal access is underpinned by legislation.
 In the UK the Equality Act 2010 requires service providers to avoid discriminating against people who have any one of nine ‘protected characteristics’.
 It means that if you design in ways that excludes people with disabilities you could be breaking the law.

 Whilst the legislation is a crucial baseline, we see an inclusive approach as an opportunity to create places that are more inspiring and meaningful for the widest mix of people.
 Our approach therefore goes beyond basic legal requirements.

 Creating equality of experience

 Technical accessibility (steps, paths, toilets etc.) will determine if people can get to and around a site, but the experiences on offer will determine if people want to.
-It is crucial that the overall combination of individual experiences add to an equally great experience for all visitors.
+This doesn't necessarily mean the same experience for each person.
+The crucial aim is for the overall combination of individual experiences to add up to an equally great experience for all visitors.

-This doesn’t mean the same experience for each person.
-It doesn’t always mean the same access, although the ambition should always be to avoid separating people.
+Accessibility is shared by families and friends and the ambition should always be to avoid separating people so that people can enjoy experiences together.
 We want to see the ‘wheelchair only access’ become a thing of the past.